camunda-community-hub/zeebe-client-csharp/Client.Examples/CloudExample.cs.md

+## Camunda Cloud Example
-In the following you see an example of how to use the Zeebe C# client with CamundaCloud.
+In the following you see an example of how to use the Zeebe C# client with the CamundaCloud.

 The `CamundaCloudTokenProvider` will request an access token from the CamundCloud and store it under `~/.zeebe/cloud.token`, such that it is possible to reuse the token.
+To build the provider you need informations from the CamundaCloud, like `clientId`, `clientSecret`, `audience` etc.

 ```csharp
 using System.Threading.Tasks;